Chesblaw/InsightCast/README.md

-# InsightCast
+# insightcast
 Forecasting today is centralized, biased, and easily manipulated.
 Organizations and communities rely on limited or unreliable data to make decisions, leading to financial loss, misinformation, and poor planning.

 ### Description
-InsightCast introduces a transparent, decentralized forecasting marketplace transforms real-world events into tradable prediction markets.
+insightcast introduces a transparent, decentralized forecasting marketplace transforms real-world events into tradable prediction markets.
 Users create markets, add liquidity, trade outcomes, and earn from accurate forecasts — all secured by verifiable smart contracts and oracle data.

 ---
 ## ✨ Key Features